JavierOrdonezA/ALMA-Cold-Region-Tracker-Dynamic-Event-Detection-and-Analysis/README.md

 ## Features

-- Detection of local minima in ALMA image data frames
+- **Detection of local minima**: The library detects local minima in ALMA image data frames using the `scikit-image` library and its `peak_local_max` function.
-- Tracking of cold regions across subsequent frames
+- **Tracking of cold regions**: Once a local minimum is identified, the library tracks its position across subsequent frames based on distance criteria.
-- Trajectory extraction of events over time
-- Comprehensive analysis of dynamic solar events
+- **Trajectory extraction**: Produces a vector of coordinates representing the event's trajectory across time.

 ## Installation